UU Church of Bloomington

 Green Sanctuary certification involves addressing climate change through multiple channels.
 Energy reduction is one of them, of course, but to be certified congregations must also engage members through religious education (adults as well as children), a number of sermons per year, changes in procedures for church functions, etc. The result was that by the time we were certified in 2007 we had reduced our energy use substantially but had also raised awareness among the people of our congregation.
 That made all our subsequent work much, much smoother.

-In 2012 we joined forces with three other local congregations to apply for a solar grant from H-IPL.
+In 2012 we joined forces with three other local congregations to apply for a solar grant from Hoosier Interfaith Power and Light, which has since merged with Faith in Place.
 This $25,000 grant required that we matched the funds with donations from the congregation, and also set targets for energy reduction: 14% reduction in at least 30% of our members’ homes, and 25% in our building’s use.
-We exceeded these targets, got the grant, and installed a 96-panel array.
+We exceeded these targets, got the grant, and installed a 96-panel array on a new light-colored raised seam metal roof.
+In 2016 began to replace natural gas furnaces with efficient electric systems.
+We raised the funds in 2017 to install another 54 solar panels for a total of 40.2 kilowatts.
+The combined arrays covered or offset 97% of our electricity from 2018 to 2021.

 What has been the biggest obstacle?